 Let’s take a plain text: “HELLO”.
 With a shift of 3 places, it would be encrypted to “KHOOR”.

-This method, although straightforward and easy to decipher in the modern age, lays the foundation of understanding more complex encryption methods, giving us a glimpse into the fascinating world of cryptography.
+This method, although straightforward and easy to decipher in the modern age, lays the foundation of understanding more complex encryption methods.

 Defining and understanding key length

-However, a longer key length also demands more computational power, creating a need to strike a balance between security and efficiency.
-In the coming sections, I will analyze the different key lengths and how to choose the one that suits your requirements best, navigating the delicate interplay between security and performance.
+However, a longer key length also demands more computational power, creating a need to balance between security and efficiency.
+In the coming sections, I will analyze the different key lengths and how to choose the one that suits your requirements best.

 RSA and ECC – A comparative analysis